binpash/fractal/INSTRUCTIONS.md

 > scp -i <pem> user@<vm-host>:~/plots/*.pdf ./local_plots/
 > ``` -->

-# Optional: Additional Experiments (multiple sdays)
+# Optional: Additional Experiments (multiple days)

-Three additional experiments confirm other results presented in the paper—these results are secondary to the key thesis and require significant additional time:
+Three additional experiments confirm other results presented in the paper—these results are secondary to the key thesis, require significant additional time, and depend on third-party software artifacts that take time and effort to set up:
 * **Fault-free performance**: Fractal achieves performance that rivals that of state-of-the-art systems (§6.1, Fig. 4 and Fig. 5).
-Confirming this result requires running _other_ artifacts, some of which are tricky to set up and run, including the DiSh research prototype and now-unmaintained Hadoop Streaming.
+Confirming this result _requires running other software artifacts_, some of which are tricky to set up and run, including the [DiSh research prototype](https://github.com/binpash/dish/) and mostly-unmaintained [Hadoop Streaming](https://hadoop.apache.org/docs/r1.2.1/streaming.html).
 * **Dynamic output persistence**: Fractal strikes a subtle balance between accelerated fault recovery and low overhead during fault-free execution (§6.3, Fig. 8).
-This is shown using microbenchmarks, but the the earlier confirmed result captures the best possible configuration for each experiment.
+This is shown using microbenchmarks, but the the [earlier result](#results-reproducible-60mins) confirmes the best possible configuration for each experiment.
-* **Hard faults**: The paper also includes experiements of full machine shutdowns (literally killing the Cloudlab node, not just the Fractal process tree); this requires significant time and effort, for results that are mostly identical to the ones presented earlier.
+* **Hard faults**: The paper also includes experiements of full machine shutdowns (literally bringing down the entire Cloudlab node, not just the Fractal process tree); this requires significant time and effort, for results that are mostly identical to [the ones confirmed earlier](results-reproducible-60mins).

 ### Fault-free execution (3.5 hours)
 FRACTAL also delivers near state-of-the-art performance in failure-free executions compared to DiSh and Apache Hadoop Streaming (§6.1, Fig. 4 and Fig. 5).